Home | Blog Index | Blog Archives | Christianity & Faith Essays

 NEWS LINK: The Weather Channel: Storm Chaser Andy Gabrielson Killed in Car Accident

-NEWS LINK: MSNBC: Storm observer killed in Oklahoma collision with wrong-way driver
+NEWS LINK: MSNBC: Storm photographer killed in Oklahoma collision with wrong-way driver

-So far, auto accidents are the only causes of deaths for storm expeditioners during the actual activity of observing: that means either during an expedition, on the way to one, or on the way back from one.
-Throughout the millions of miles all of us expeditioners have logged collectively, storms themselves have yet to even seriously injure one of us.
-The highway - and other vehicles on the road - have always been, and always will be, the expeditioner's only real threat.
-While the road is a dangerous place for anyone (observer or not), the many extra thousands of miles that individual expeditioners log every year make us much more exposed to its threat than the average person.
-Compared to the road, the threat from storms to an expeditioner is close to complete unworthiness of mention.
+So far, auto accidents are the only causes of deaths for storm photographers during the actual activity of chasing: that means either during an expedition, on the way to one, or on the way back from one.
+Throughout the millions of miles all of us storm photographers have logged collectively, storms themselves have yet to even seriously injure one of us.
+The highway - and other vehicles on the road - have always been, and always will be, the storm photographer's only real threat.
+While the road is a dangerous place for anyone (observer or not), the many extra thousands of miles that individual storm photographers log every year make us much more exposed to its threat than the average person.
+Compared to the road, the threat from storms to a storm photographer is close to complete unworthiness of mention.

 It's truly saddening when a tragedy like this befalls one of our own.